-Days 1-20: \$0 copaymentper day of each Medicare-covered stay at a skilled nursing facility.

-Days 21-100: \$200 copayment per day of eachbenefit period.

-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco related disease: We cover two counseling quit attempts within month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Supervised Exercise Therapy (SET)

-SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-\$10 per visit copayment for theMedicarecovered Supervised Exercise Therapy for up to 36 sessions.
+If you use tobacco and have been diagnosed with a tobacco-red disease or are taking medicine that may be affected by tobacco cover cessation counseling services.
+We cover two counseling attempts within a 12-month period, however, you will pay the applicable cost sharing.
+Each counseling attempt includes up to face-to-face visits. a 12- copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic periphera artery disease (PAD) and a referral for PAD from the physicia responsible for PAD treatment.
+Up to 36 sessions over a 12-week period are covered if the SE program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients claudication Be conducted in a hospital outpatient setting or a physicia office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise-therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who be trained in both basic and advanced life support technic.
+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deem medically necessary by a health care provider. in copayment for theMedicare- covered Supervised Exercise Therapy for up to 36 s with sessions. an's Prior authorization rules apply. or cise

-Transportation Services (Routine)

-- You receive 52 one-way non-emergency transportationtrips via contracted transportation providers to plan- approved locations to receive health care services fromnetwork providers. - Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medical services.
-This does not include ambulance transport.
-See the "Ambulance Services" section earlier in this chart. - All transportation, including wheelchair transports, must meet plan criteria. - Each one-way trip may not exceed 25 miles.
-Rides must be cancelled if you no longer need the transportation. - If a ride is not cancelled before the driver has been dispatched to get you, the ride will count and will be deducted from your annual ride limit. - This benefit does not include rides to non-medical destinations such as grocery stores, health clubs, and senior centers. - Transportation arrangements must be made at least 48 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (notincluding weekends) for wheelchair service.
+Services that are covered for you What you these services that are covered for you the services the services that are covered for you the se ou must pay when you get rvices Transportation Services (Routine) You receive 52 one-way non-emergency transportationtrips via contracted transportation providers to plan- approved locations to receive health care services fromnetwork providers.
+Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medical services.
+This does not include ambulance transport.See the "Ambulance Services" section earlier in thischart.
+All transportation, including wheelchair transports, must meet plan criteria.
+Each one-way trip may not exceed 25 miles.
+Rides must be cancelled if you no longer need the transportation.
+If a ride is not cancelled before the driver has been dispatched to get you, the ride will count and will be deducted from your annual ride limit.
+This benefit does not includer ides to non-medical destinations such as grocery stores, health clubs, and senior centers.
+Transportation arrangements must be made at least 48 hours in advance (not including weekends) for a passenger vehicle and at least 48 hours in advance (notincluding weekends) for wheelchair service.
 Member Services at 866-688-9021 or 711 TTY to schedule a ride.
 There is no coinsurance, copayment, or deductible for 52 one-way trips to plan- approved locations within 25 miles every year.
 Transportation must be scheduled at least 2 business days prior to the scheduled appointment date to ensure availability.
 Call member service to pre-schedule transportation service.
+Prior authorization rules apply. amount.